Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 ### Configuration / Secrets

 - All application configurations SHOULD be performed via environment variables.
 - Environment variables SHOULD be set via config maps in the helm chart.
 - [COMP012-secrets] Secret/sensitive information MUST be written to
-  the K8s secrets store.
+  the K8s secrets store
+- Helm charts SHOULD provide the ability to source secrets from the secrets store directly - Commonly this is called the secretKeyRef (externalized secrets) pattern - templates use refs (env.valueFrom.secretKeyRef) instead of embedding secret values in values.yaml.

-- Secrets will be sourced and read from the Azure Key Vault at deployment-time.
+- Secrets will be sourced and read into the secrets store from the Azure Key Vault at deployment-time.
 - Application logging verbosity SHOULD be enabled by setting a debug environment variable and restarting the container.